-Date

-Parent/Guardian Name

-Street Address City, State, Zip

-Dear Parent/Guardian Name , This is to inform you that on date of incident it was necessary for our staff to intervene and perform a restraint on your daughter/son, name of student .
-This intervention took place after all other attempts to de-escalate the

-behavior either failed, or were deemed inappropriate at the time.
+Date Parent/Guardian Name Street Address City, State, Zip Dear Parent/Guardian Name , This is to inform you that on date of incident it was necessary for our staff to intervene and perform a restraint on your daughter/son, name of student .
+This intervention took place after all other attempts to de-escalate the behavior either failed, or were deemed inappropriate at the time.
+If you would like to comment in writing about the use of the intervention or the information in the report, please use the space provided on the next page and return to the school director.
 If you would like to discuss the use of this intervention, please call the school at 413-533-0111.
-Sincerely,

-School Director
+Sincerely, School Director